 Secure Communities may be a political albatross to Deval Patrick, but for the County Sheriffs, it is a realistic approach to law enforcement.
 In 2013 Secure Communities will be required, but the County Sheriffs are fighting to ensure that they can begin reporting ID information on criminals to Homeland Security now.
 Read the "Boston Herald's" story on Sunday, September 25, 2011: http://bostonherald.com/news/regional/view.bg?articleid=1368598

 The October meeting of the Twin City Tea Party will be held on Monday, October 27, 2014 at 6:30 pm at Barber's Crossing Restaurant, 175 Leominster Road (Rt 12), Sterling, MA in the Chocksett Room (downstairs).
 Barber's Crossing is off interstate 190 as it intersects with Rt 12.
 It is located at the Sterling-Leominster border.
 This is the last meeting before the November 4 elections.
-We are planning a candidate forum, not a debate, where candidates will be given the opportunity to share their platforms with us and give us the reasons why they have or will earn our precious vote.
+We are planning a candidate and ballot issue forum where we will discuss and examine the ballot questions and perhaps look into the future of the balance of power in Boston and in DC.
 The Twin City Tea Party is non-partisan.
 All are welcome to attend.
 There are no cost, dues or fees to attend.
 Dinner at Barbers Crossing is available at the attendees expense.

 Last night was our first meeting at our new location.
 We thank Barbers Crossing and especially Carol for their support and willingness to host our group.
 May we have a long and equally enjoyable opportunity to work together!